Moving towards the future: Electric vehicles

 Electric travel between plane and gate

 We take our ambitions seriously both in front of travellers and behind-the-scenes.
-That is why 37 electric platform buses are in use for transporting passengers from their aircraft to the gate and back.
+That is why over 50 electric platform buses are in use for transporting passengers from their aircraft to the gate and back.
 You know when you’re on an electric bus because they are clean and also very quiet.

 Electricity for aircraft